EphraimFriedman/Restaurant-review/part-3/README.md

 ###Release 6:  Apply Responsible Behavior Per User and Route

-Look back on the work you've done in this release.
-Use your best judgment (and be prepared to defend your choices!) about what level of security is appropriate and implement that in the code.
+Refine what you've done so far.
+In particular, think about how we can provide a good, secure application for users.
+Use your best judgement to make any appropriate code changes.
+Be prepared to explain why your choices were appropriate.

-Ask yourself:
+Consider:

-* Must a user be logged in to view all restaurants?
+* Who can access the form to add a restaurant?
-* Should an authenticated user be able to view another user's restaurants?
+* Who can access the form to edit a specific restaurant?
-* Who should be able to delete or create an restaurant?
-Can anyone?
-Must you be logged in?
+* Who can edit a specific restaurant?

-Make the appropriate code changes to support a responsible set of interactions.
+* Who can delete a specific restaurant?

 ### Release 7: Review